Sakartu/SDM-SiED/README.md

 S is basically a wrapper around a database.
 We will use sqlite3 for portability.
 The wrapper will provide the following functions on top of the database:

+__add_pubkey(base64 sig, base64 pubkey)__

+THis add pubkey function is used by the consultant to add new client keys.
+The sig is created using the private key of the consultant and the query will be executed only if the sig matches a check against the public key of the consultant.

-__insert(base64 treeID, EncryptedRows[])__
+__insert(base64 sig, base64 treeID, string EncryptedRows[])__

 The insert function is used to insert data into the database.
 Any existing rows with the same treeID are first deleted.
 The treeID parameter indentifies the tree.
 The XMLData[] provided is a list of rows to insert into the database.
 These rows will look like:

 > \<base64 treeID, int pre, int post, int parent, base64 Cval\>

+Finally, the sig is a signature over all the other values of the function concatenated.
+This signature is created by the client using his or her private key and can be validated by the server using a list of public keys.

 Following [1] inserting data in the database isn't as easy as it looks.
 Each time new data is inserted all rows that have a higher pre value have to be